fatihdumanli/WindowsPhone_TokenBasedAuth/README.md

 # WindowsPhone_TokenBasedAuth

-This sample project demonstrates how to authenticate a Windows Phone client through Web API with Bearer tokens.
+This sample project demonstrates how to authenticate a Windows Phone 8.1 client through a Web API with Bearer tokens.